The 11 most explosive emails between Epstein and Mandelson

 Ministerial rules required that ministers had to seek advice from Advisory Committee on Business Appointments (ACOBA) on appointments or employment they sought within two years of leaving office.

-The following month, Lord Mandelson also appeared to discuss a potential role for himself at Deutsche Bank, for a salary of $1 million plus a bonus of $3 to 5 million.
+The following month, Lord Mandelson also appeared to discuss a potential role for himself at Deutsche Bank, for a salary of $1m plus a bonus of $3-5m.

-In an exchange about the former minister’s options, he explains that the “high premium” from his time in public service.
+In an exchange about the former minister’s options, he explains that there is “high premium” from his time in public service.
 Epstein replies that businesses expect “undivided commitment” from employees, to which Lord Mandelson says “they will ...
 But they also want me to maintain reputation/stature...x”.

 ‘Does that make it incest’